bojanz/nanoq/README.md

 1. Delayed tasks
 2. Unique tasks (automatic fingerprinting based on task type and payload)
+3. Per-task timeouts
-3. Retries (with exponential backoff and jitter)
+4. Retries (with exponential backoff and jitter)
-4. Processor with global and per-handler middleware
+5. Processor with global and per-handler middleware

 Failed and completed tasks are not retained in the database.